githedgehog/docs/docs/vlab/demo.md

 ## Testing connectivity before peering

-You can test connectivity between the servers before peering the switches using `ping` command:
+You can test connectivity between the servers before peering the switches using the `ping` command:

 ```console
 core@server-01 ~ $ ping 10.0.2.10